History

 Intent

-We aim to deliver a high-quality History education with carefully chosen content, details and breadth to ensure pupils acquire a coherent knowledge and understanding of the past both in Britain and the wider ancient civilizations.
-Our projects, replacing the traditional ‘topics’, will be centred around a key question concept that will encourage the children to relate their knowledge to society today.
-Our history curriculum will encourage children to think and act like historians by learning how historians study the past and construct accounts of the past through specific examples.
-As with all subjects, each unit of study will have specific ‘sticky knowledge’ (the things we want the children to know or skills to be able to apply long term).
-These are guided by ‘Golden Threads’ that weave throughout all History learning and they are: Chronology (understanding key dates within British and ancient history) Similarities and Differences (noting trends, connections and contrast between periods) and Historical Figures (identifying those who shaped society today).
+At Twineham, the teaching of history inspires curiosity about the past and how it has shaped the world in which we live in today.
+We deliver carefully chosen content, details and breadth to ensure pupils acquire a coherent knowledge and understanding of the past both in Britain and the wider ancient civilizations.
+As Historians our children will be given the chance to study the story of the past and learn about human achievement and experience.
+Our learning is centred around a key question that will encourage children to think and act like historians by learning how the past is studied.
+As with all subjects, each unit of study has specific ‘sticky knowledge’ (the things we want the children to know or skills to be able to apply long term).
+These are guided by the ‘Golden Threads’ of chronology (understanding key dates within British and ancient history), similarities and differences (noting trends, connections and contrast between periods) and historical figures (identifying those who shaped society today).
+We want children at Twineham to enjoy and love learning about history by gaining knowledge and skills, not just through experiences in the classroom, but from visits and visitors.

 Implementation